JPMA Co-creation Meeting

 Shared the mission to inform the public that the pharmaceutical industry is an attractive core industry.
 Contributes to building trust with society.

-The last bastion of accurate and fair provision of pharmaceutical information.
+The last bastion of providing accurate and fair pharmaceutical information.
 Examines issues that arise as inquiries become more complex, develops countermeasures and makes recommendations.

 The committee will work with patient groups to build win-win relationships regarding access to clinical trial information and the way information should be provided.